To correctly treat your sensitive skin.

 - Genetic susceptibility

 - Impaired acid mantle

 - Epidermal barrier function

-Combining all of this with a healthy diet plan, will undoubtedly have a positive effect on the health and appearance of your skin.
+Taking this one step further and introducing a non-inflammatory diet will positively impact the health and appearance of your skin.

 Our complete product line, focusing on the kits, effectively targets both immunogenic and neurogenic inflammation triggers.
 The products are meticulously crafted to combat inflammation, restore the acid mantle, and strengthen thin, delicate, and fragile skin.